National Conference and Theatre Tour

 July 14-17, 2019 - Philadelphia, PA

-More than 280 people from across North America attended, including representatives from more than 95 historic theatre organizations and close to 60 service provider and supplier firms, in addition to individuals from local preservation agencies, Subscriber members and invited guests.
+More than 325 people from across North America and the United Kingdom attended, including representatives from 108 different historic theatre organizations and close to 80 service provider and supplier firms, in addition to individuals from local preservation agencies, Subscriber members and invited guests.

 Over four days, we provided more than 46 hours of professional development covering Facilities, Operations, Marketing, Fundraising, and Film, in addition to case studies showcasing the best practices of several member theatres.
-Two in-depth sessions covered "Renovation 101" and "Worst Case Scenarios" (Disaster Preparedness, Security and Insurance/Risk Management).
+Two in-depth sessions covered "Renovation 101" and "In-House Promoting 101".

-On Opening Night, we presented our 2018 Awards for Excellence to these very deserving recipients: Outstanding Historic Theatre Award: Struthers Library Theatre in Warren, PA; Outstanding Individual Contribution Award to Ben Hardeman, credited for saving the Queen Theatre in Bryan, TX; and Marquee Award to Jaston Williams, co-author, co-star and producer of the Greater Tuna series.
+On Opening Night, we presented our 2019 Awards for Excellence to these very deserving recipients: Outstanding Historic Theatre Award: Auditorium Theatre in Chicago, IL and Outstanding Individual Contribution Award to Russ Collins, Executive Director of the Michigan Theater Foundation in Ann Arbor, Michigan.

-We aren't sure yet where we'll be for next year's National Conference, but we will be on the East Coast of the U.S. in July 2019.
+We aren't sure yet where we'll be for next year's National Conference, but it will be in July 2020.
 Stay tuned for confirmed details by the end of September.

-THANK YOU to all of our national partners, sponsors, volunteers, speakers, exhibitors and attendees, in addition to our local steering committee.
+THANK YOU to all of our national partners, sponsors, volunteers, speakers, exhibitors and attendees.
 Because of all of you, LHAT's most important annual event continues to grow and improve year after year!

 About the National Conference & Theatre Tour